 Whether you need general support to enhance your Brightspace course or are looking for detailed instructional design support to develop a fully online course, the CCI staff are here to support you.
 Forward your questions or schedule a one-on-one appointment by emailing email@example.com.

 Brightspace is an LMS (Learning Management System) that allows users to deliver content and instruction through a private website.
 Faculty can create individual Brightspace courses for both their on-site classes and for their online courses.
 Among other things, Brightspace allows faculty to post lectures, videos, assignments, discussion forums, quizzes, and questionnaires.

 Ready to login to Brightspace?
 Go to brightspace.potsdam.edu.

 We have many resources ready for you!
 Just visit the Brightspace Home Site to access a list of great tools.

 Instructors should check out the Brightspace Toolbox course to access video tutorials, tools, and links to free web-resources.
 You’ll also find guidance on Instructional Design principles that will help you create a “user-friendly” learning environment.
-Explore Copyright and Moodle for important information on the use of materials.
+Explore Copyright and Brightspace for important information on the use of materials.
 If you still need help or have a Brightspace issue, please contact the CCI.